EU Vocabularies - EuVoc Header Search

-A thesaurus is a controlled and structured vocabulary where concepts are represented by labels.
-In the context of the EU Vocabularies, a thesaurus is a multilingual equivalent of the previous basic definition, where the same concept in each of the supported languages is represented by a single preferred label.
-Potentially, one or several alternative labels can also be linked to each language version of a concept.
+A thesaurus is a controlled and structured vocabulary with concepts represented by labels with a hierarchical structure of broader and narrower terms.
+In the context of the EU Vocabularies, a thesaurus presents a multilingual equivalent of this approach, with the same concept in each of the supported languages represented by a single preferred label.

 The Digital Europa Thesaurus (DET) is a multilingual thesaurus covering the main subject matters of the European Commission's public communications.

 Dating from 1978 when catalogues of the Central Library of the Commission of the European Communities (now the European Union) were computerised, ECLAS is a thesaurus created by the Central Library of the Commission of the European Communities for indexing the publications and documents acquired by the Central Library of the Commission.
 ECLAS was based on the Macrothesaurus of OECD and complemented by the ILO thesaurus.
 After creation of EUROVOC in 1984, convergence started in order to bring ECLAS in line with EUROVOC, but it was never complete.
 ECLAS contains nineteen areas of interest in a hierarchical tree structure consisting of four levels.
 ECLAS is fully available in English and in French.

 The OP COMM ECLAS is maintained by the Publications Office of the European Union on the EU Vocabularies website.